 What Features to Compare

 Maximum Coverage.
 Some mowers are designed to effectively cut lawns of a specific size.
-Some of them can cover the areas of only 2000 sq ft, while others may patrol as much as over an acre.
+Some of them can cover the areas of only 200 square metres, while others may patrol as much as over a square kilometre.
 Thus, if you choose a model with the designated area smaller, than your yard, you might require moving the docking station from one zone to another, which is not exactly convenient.

 Perimeter Wire Length.
 Unlike some robot vacuum cleaners, that can scan the room for possible obstacles beforehand, the mowers rely on the perimeter wire, laid along the borders of your lawn and around some obstacles that you don't want it to hit with its bumpers.
 Thus, check out beforehand how much wire you will need to cover the necessary area.